mkoepke/sem-pinnacle-featured-child/README.txt

 Donate link: http://www.semiologic.com/partners/
 Tags: semiologic, wordpress theme
 Requires at least: 3.9
-Tested up to: 4.1
+Tested up to: 4.2
 Stable tag: trunk

-The Semiologic Pinnacle Child theme for Wordpress
+The Semiologic Pinnacle Child theme for WordPress

 == Description ==

-A child theme for the Semiologic Pinnacle themes.
+A child theme for the Semiologic Pinnacle theme.
 This child theme supports 4 featured panels on the site's homepage.

 = Help Me! =

-The [Semiologic forum](http://forum.semiologic.com) is the best place to report issues.
+The [Semiologic Support Contact Form](https://www.semiologic.com/support/) is the best place to report issues.

 == Installation ==